 The late high season brings the best of both worlds in Florence.
 Enjoy lively streets without the peak summer crush, comfortable weather for sightseeing, and a full lineup of seasonal experiences.
 You can climb Brunelleschi’s Dome under clear skies, browse artisan markets with fresh fall finds, or sip aperitivo as the sun sets behind Ponte Vecchio.

 When it comes to planning, September makes things simple.
-Train tickets and flights to Florence are widely available, making it easy to visit the city.
-Renting a car in Florence offers an easy way to explore the city and visit the vineyards and hill towns just beyond the city.
+Flights to Florence are widely available, making it easy to visit the city.
+If you're from other European cities, train tickets to Florence offer a scenic journey.
+Renting a car in Florence provides an easy way to explore the city and visit the vineyards and hill towns just beyond the city.

 For a more structured itinerary, choose from the largest selection of travel packages in Florence.
 These packages pair well with the season’s pace, letting you focus on the experience, not the logistics.